dericking/moller_analysis/README.md

 # moller_analysis
 Starting repository for moller polarimetry analysis.
-We can move this to an official JLab directory once it's usable.
+We can transfer this to Simona as an official JLab repository once it's usable.